leducjjr/powershell/palworld/readme.md

 After launch, the script waits 3 seconds and checks whether the process has already exited — catching immediate crash-on-start scenarios before declaring success.

 Once running, the script keeps the window open and waits for input.
 Pressing **Enter** will shut down the server and exit cleanly.

+### 5. Config File
+Locates and reads `PalWorldSettings.ini` at `Pal\Saved\Config\WindowsServer\PalWorldSettings.ini` relative to the server path, and logs:
+- Full path, last-modified date, and file size
+- The name of every setting in the `OptionSettings` block

+Parameter values are intentionally not logged as they may contain sensitive information such as server passwords.

+If the file is missing, the script warns that the server will run with default settings and advises running `PalServer.exe` once to generate it.

 ### 6. Network Information
 Runs twice — once before the SteamCMD update (Pre-Launch) and once after the server starts (Post-Launch).
 Each run logs: